alexeyunderground/aspet_oriental_programming_learning_with_examples/README.md

-# Aspect Oriental Programming with simple examples
+# Aspect Oriented Programming with simple examples
 Examples of my learning AOP with Spring 5